-The Placer County Agriculture Department has the immediate need to fill two (2) Agriculture and Standards Inspector vacancies.
+The Placer County Agriculture Department has the immediate need to fill one (1) Agriculture and Standards Inspector vacancy.
 Appointment to this position may be made at a level commensurate to the qualifications of the successful candidate.

 Agricultural and Standards Inspectors perform inspections of agricultural crops; products; measuring devices; and pesticide use to determine compliance with and enforce applicable Federal, State, and County laws and regulations.

 The Department desires candidates who can work both independently and in a team environment, as well as those who are customer service oriented, can interact with the public, and strictly follow policies and procedures while enforcing State laws, regulations, and County ordinances.
 Incumbents must be willing to work outdoors and be exposed to all types of weather conditions.

 These classifications are scheduled to receive general wage increases of 4% in July 2023 and 4% in July 2024.